avshabanov/lambda-calculus/README.md

 At the moment it is implemented for the following lisp dialects:
 * Clojure (tested on version 1.6.0)
 * Common Lisp (tested on SBCL 1.2.2)
+* Scheme (tested on tinyscheme and scheme48, latest versions taken from brew repos at 2015-06-06)

+The most advanced implementation at the moment is a clojure one, it includes Church numerals, boolean logic and inline tests.
+The others include just Church numerals and power function.

 ## Performance